Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference

 Above, $B$ is the binding energy, and $K_0$ is the SNM incompressibility.
 To good approximation, the symmetry energy $S$ is given by the quadratic term in the expansion (asymmetry) parameter $(n_n - n_p)/n$:

 where $S(n)$ is the density-dependent symmetry energy.
 An alternative definition based on pure neutron matter (PNM), $S(n) = S(n_n = n, n_p = 0)$, has also been used \cite{gandolfi2014equation}.
-The deviation of $S(n)$ between these two definitions represents the breaking of the quadratic approximation, which is usually small for most Skyrme models \cite{lee1998nuclear, zuo1999asymmetric, drischler2014microscopic}.
+The deviation of $S(n)$ between these two definitions represents the breaking of the quadratic approximation, which is usually small for most Skyrme models \cite{lee1998nuclear, zuo1999asymmetric, Steiner06hs,drischler2014microscopic}.
 However, such a deviation can be larger in some other models \cite{cai2019relativistic}.
-In RMF models, the inclusion of the $\delta$-meson breaks the quadratic approximation significantly as shown in \cite{salinas2023impact}.
-Despite the differences in definitions, $S(n)$ can be expanded around the saturation density as
+In RMF models, the inclusion of the $\delta$-meson with large Yukawa coupling breaks the quadratic approximation significantly as shown in \cite{salinas2023impact}, and Table II in the supplemental material.
+Ignoring corrections that are quartic in the isospin asymmetry, $S(n)$ can be expanded around the saturation density as

 where $S_\mathrm{V}$ is the bulk symmetry energy, $L$ refers to the slope of the symmetry energy slope, and $K_{sym}$ to the curvature of the symmetry energy.